-We had a reasonably quiet season including, vehicle fire on the beach, including, vehicle fire on the beach, lightning strike fire near Martins Tank lightning strike fire near Martins Tank lightning a sisting with fires in Waroona plus assisting with fires in Waroona and Lake Clifton, plus maintaining a 100% and Lake Clifton, plus maintaining a 100% turn out record.
-We also have multiple turn out record.
-We also have multiple members doing training courses to increase members doing training courses to increase members doing training session every a regular brigade training session every a regular brigade training session every month throughout the year.
+We had a reasonably quiet season including, vehicle fire on the beach, lightning strike fire near Martins Tank plus assisting with fires in Waroona and Lake Clifton, plus maintaining a 100% turn out record.
+We also have multiple members doing training courses to increase their ability to fight fires, as well as their ability to fight fires, as well as a regular brigade training session every month throughout the year.
 The brigade is going well